vitusventure/5thSRD/docs/character/classes/bard.md

 ### Jack of All Trades
 - - -
-Starting at 2nd level, you can add half your proficiency bonus, rounded down, to any ability check you make that doesn’t already include your proficiency bonus.
+Starting at 2nd level, you can add half your proficiency bonus, rounded down, to any ability check you make that doesnt already include your proficiency bonus.

 ### Song of Rest
 - - -